This character sheet assumes the reader is up-to-date. Unmarked spoilers abound.

 - Came Back Wrong: Decryption tends to magnify whatever personality traits would make a given unit most loyal to Wanda.
-It is largely unknown what she was like prior to Decryption, but what has been seen suggests she used to be more stable.
+She is said to have always had a smoldering anger, but she becomes particularly zealous in service to Gobwin Knob.

 - Colonel Kilgore: See Ax-Crazy.